-A series of image segmentation experiments have been conducted to evaluate and compare the effectiveness of the proposed technique.
-Since the main contribution of our work is on improving the M-step of the SVFMM model that estimates the label parameters π_j^i , we compared our approach with the Generalized EM scheme proposed in the original SVFMM model description that employs the Gradient Projection technique (termed as SVFMM-GP) as described in [6].
+A series of image segmentation experiments has been conducted to evaluate and compare the effectiveness of the proposed technique.
+Since the main contribution of our work is on improving the M-step of the SVFMM model that estimates the label parameters π_j^i , we compared our approach with the generalized EM scheme proposed in the original SVFMM model description that employs the GP technique (termed as SVFMM-GP) as described in [6].

-In this paper we present results using two simulated test images being sampled from MRF model using a Gibbs sampler [7], with K = 3 and K = 5 classes, where we have added three levels of Gaussian noise with standard deviation of 18, 25 and 52, respectively (Fig. 1).
-Figure 2 illustrates the comparative results from the application of the two methods to each noisy image.
-Two evaluation criteria have been used for the comparison study: a) the maximum attained value of the MAP objective function (Eq.
-(4)) and b) the classification (segmentation) error defined as the percentage of mis-classified pixels.
-Therefore, for each image segmentation problem we provide two diagrams that illustrate the performance of the models according to the above two criteria for several values of the β parameter.
-These results, demonstrate that our approach provides a better maximum of the MAP function.
-Moreover, it provides significantly better segmentation accuracy, since the mis-classification ratio is considerably lower in our approach, especially for high levels of noise.
+In this letter, we present results using two simulated test images being sampled from the MRF model using a Gibbs sampler [7], with K = 3 and K = 5 classes, where we have added three levels of Gaussian noise with standard deviation of 18, 25, and 52, respectively (Fig. 1).
+Fig. 2 illustrates the comparative results from the application of the two methods to each noisy image.
+Two evaluation criteria have been used for the comparison study: a) the maximum attained value of the MAP objective function (4) and b) the classification (segmentation) error defined as the percentage of misclassified pixels.
+Therefore, for each image segmentation problem we provide two diagrams that illustrate the performance of the models according to the previous two criteria for several values of the β parameter.
+These results demonstrate that our approach provides a better maximum of the MAP function.
+Moreover, it provides significantly better segmentation accuracy, since the misclassification ratio is considerably lower in our approach, especially for high levels of noise.